metapolator/metapolator/elements of design.md

 * being (de)selected does not change the view mode of a master.

 #### control column
-The control column shows the name of the master and always users to directly manipulate the master list item:
+The control column shows the name of the master and allow users to directly manipulate the master list item:

 * click to select; standard list multiple selection—i.e. add and subtract items through command/ctrl and shift keys—is fully supported; always one or more masters are selected in this list, this is what gets manipulated in the Parameters view (parameter editing, local menu actions) and the Design Spaces view; ah, and what is selected is always shown in the specimen (in either Parameters or Design Spaces view);
 * double click to rename master, to get a text edit box;